OnkelHenky/Darwin/PinotNoir/README.md

 This component will become obsolete if the connection to real flowmanager can be established for example vie the chrome extension.

-### Installation
+## Installation

-To use this service, install node.js and npm from https://nodejs.org/en/
+* Install node.js ad npm from [https://nodejs.org/en/](https://nodejs.org/en/).

+* Clone this repository

-Run 'npm install' in the the PinoNoir folder to install all dependencies
+* To install all dependencies run `npm install` from inside the the PinoNoir folder

-To start the server, execute the file 'PinotNoirServer.js' in your node context.
+* To start the server, execute the file `PinotNoirServer.js` in your node context.

-### Usage
+## Usage
-Open a browser (Firefox is recommended) and browse to http://127.0.0.1:3030/html/flowmanager_simul.html to get to your GPII/Flowmanger simulation.
+Open a browser (Firefox is recommended) and browse to `http://127.0.0.1:3030/html/flowmanager_simul.html` to get to the GPII/Flowmanger simulation.